German Fest

-German Fest is an ethnic festival in Milwaukee, Wisconsin, at the Henry Maier Festival Park, on the Lake Michigan lakefront.
+German Fest is an ethnic festival in Milwaukee, Wisconsin, US at the Henry Maier Festival Park, on the Lake Michigan lakefront.
 The genesis of German Fest occurred when Mayor Henry Maier challenged the local German-American community during a speech on May 20, 1980, at the 20th anniversary of the German American National Congress (DANK) to organize a German festival.
 Shortly thereafter, Walter Geissler, then President of D.A.N.K., chaired a committee of five members that laid the foundation for the Fest.
 The charter of German Fest was subsequently written in January 1981.
 The first German Fest was held in August 1981.
 It is billed as the "Largest German celebration in North America" and "A Milwaukee Tradition".
 It currently occurs during the last full weekend in July.
-As of 1993, Milwaukee had a 52% German population, which is the largest European percentage in a major U.S. metropolitan area.
+As of 1993, 52% of Milwaukee's population claimed German descent, which is the largest European percentage in a major U.S. metropolitan area.